vanetix/lambda-chef-node-cleanup/README.md

 ## Terraform
 Install [Terraform](https://www.terraform.io)
 ## Deploying the Lambda Function
-I'm using [Apex](https://github.com/apex/apex) to deploy personally, but as long as you zip everything up in the `node_cleanup` directory you should be good to go.
-You'll always want to delete the `local-exec` provisioner for `apex deploy` in the `terraform/main.tf` file if you aren't using Apex.
+This example uses [Apex](https://github.com/apex/apex) to deploy and version the Lambda function, but as long as you zip everything up in the `node_cleanup` directory you should be good to go.
+You'll also want to delete the `local-exec` provisioner for `apex deploy` in the `terraform/main.tf` file if you aren't using Apex.
 ## KMS
 Chef Server uses public key encryption to authenticate API requests.
 This requires the client to hash the requests using a valid private key.
 With this example, we'll use KMS to store an encrypted copy of our private key and then decrypt it on the fly with the Lambda function.